collabnix/kubelabs/KubeSphere/kubesphere-lab.md

     redirectURL:  'https://ks-console/oauth/redirect/google'
 ```

+You can also use GitHub as an identity provider using the same method.
+If the options available are insufficient and you require a different authentication method to authorize your application with you account system, you can also expand the kubesphere OAuth2 authentication plug-in.
+This is beyond the scope of this tutorial, but there is extensive documentation on how to do this [here](https://www.kubesphere.io/docs/v3.3/access-control-and-account-management/external-authentication/use-an-oauth2-identity-provider).

 ### Add-ons

 Now that we've covered the dashboard and access control, let's take a look at another powerful feature KubeSphere provides: add-ons.
 With an ordinary Kubernetes cluster, you would have to manually set up each different config that you want.
 However, with KubeSphere, you can get everything up and running with a few lines in YAML.
 Let's first start by taking a look at this YAML.
 It is already present in your KubeSphere instance, and you can access it by going to the dashboard > CRDs and searching for "Config".
 Open up the config that shows up.